-Note K - Stock-Based Compensation
+Note L - Stock-Based Compensation

-O&R may compensate employees under Con Edison's stock-based compensation plans with, among other things, stock options, restricted stock units and contributions to the stock purchase plan.
+O&R may compensate employees under Con Edison's stock-based compensation plans with, among other things, restricted stock units and contributions to the stock purchase plan.
 The Long Term Incentive Plan, which was approved by Con Edison's shareholders in 2003 (2003 LTIP), and the Long Term Incentive Plan, which was approved by Con Edison's shareholders in 2013 (2013 LTIP), are collectively referred to herein as the LTIP.
-The LTIP provides for, among other things, awards to employees of restricted stock units and stock options.
+The LTIP provides for, among other things, awards to employees of restricted stock units.
 Existing awards under the 2003 LTIP continue in effect, however no new awards may be issued under the 2003 LTIP.
 The 2013 LTIP provides for awards for up to five million shares of common stock.

 Shares of Con Edison common stock used to satisfy O&R's obligations with respect to stock-based compensation may be new shares (authorized, but unissued) or treasury shares (existing treasury shares or shares purchased in the open market).
-The shares used during the year ended December 31, 2020 were new shares.
-Con Edison intends to use new shares to fulfill its stock-based compensation obligations for 2021.
+The shares used during the year ended December 31, 2021 were new shares.
+Con Edison intends to use new shares to fulfill its stock-based compensation obligations for 2022.

 The Company has recognized stock-based compensation expense using a fair value measurement method.
-The following table summarizes stock-based compensation expense recognized by the Company in the years ended December 31, 2020, 2019 and 2018:
+The following table summarizes stock-based compensation expense recognized by the Company in the years ended December 31, 2021, 2020 and 2019:

-(Millions of Dollars) 2020 2019 2018
+(Millions of Dollars) 2021 2020 2019

-Performance-based restricted stock \$1.1 \$2.9 \$0.1
+Performance-based restricted stock \$2.2 \$1.1 \$2.9

-Time-based restricted stock 0.1 0.2 0.1
+Time-based restricted stock 0.1 0.1 0.2

-Stock purchase plan 0.5 0.4 0.4
+Stock purchase plan 0.5 0.5 0.4

-Total \$1.7 \$3.5 \$0.6
+Total \$2.8 \$1.7 \$3.5

-Income tax benefit \$0.5 \$1.0 \$0.2
+Income tax benefit \$0.8 \$0.5 \$1.0